Lockcd11/nWoD-Homestuck-Conversion/MechanicalChanges/AntiSpecialties.md

 # AntiSpecialties

-AntiSpecialties represent things your character a knowledgable about, and theoretically skilled at, but is prone to catastrophically misexecuting.
+AntiSpecialties represent things your character a knowledgable about, and theoretically skilled at, but is prone to catastrophic misexecution for whatever reason.
+Things like Karkat's hacking, or Equius' Archery.

 AntiSpecialties have a similar design to specialties, and anything that can be chosen as a specialty can be chosen as an AntiSpecialty, with the same scope, (note that you must still have a dot in the base skill to take an AntiSpeciaty, there's nothing special about failing something you're bad at)